jelyman2/Movie-Trailer-Site/readme.md

 ## How it works

-In order to run this app, all you need to do is executte site.py in one of two ways:
+In order to run this app, all you need to do is execute site.py in one of two ways:

 * `python site.py`
 * `./site.py`